techoclouds/Linux-TechoClouds/08_Find_Command_TechoClouds.md

-# Chapter 08 - Find Command
+# Chapter on the Find Command

 ## Introduction